-- 1. Demonstrate factual knowledge and an understanding of fundamental theories: Students will examine and evaluate the major issues related to African-American history. - 2.
-Analyze and critically evaluate ideas, arguments, and points of view: Students will analyze and critically evaluate different approaches African-American history. - 3.
-Apply course material to improve thinking, problem solving, and decision making: Students will apply course material to improve thinking and decision making by constructing and analyzing interdisciplinary methodology, and drawing conclusions from studied work. - 4.
-Demonstrate specific skills, competencies, and points of view needed by professionals in the field most closely related to this course: As future historians and teachers, students will evaluate and critically review of the work of other scholars and develop personal methodologies for historical scholarship - 5.
-Demonstrate skill in expressing themselves in writing: Consistent with an upper-level history course, students will develop skills in written and/or oral communication including essays, reviews, and examinations. - 6.
-Use required resources and find additional scholarly resources for answering questions or solving problems: Students will utilize the learning management system Canvas and assigned books and articles as well as independent research in the completion of their course work.
+- 1. Demonstrate factual knowledge and an understanding of fundamental theories: Students will research and explain the interdisciplinary nature of their selected topic. - 2.
+Analyze and critically evaluate ideas, arguments, and points of view: Students will examine and apply the appropriate interdisciplinary theories and methodologies to their research topic.
+Students will also integrate and analyze works from other scholars pertaining to their research topic. - 3.
+Apply course material to improve thinking, problem solving, and decision making: Students will apply course material to improve thinking and decision making by constructing and analyzing interdisciplinary methodology, and drawing conclusions from studied work.

+- 4. Demonstrate specific skills, competencies, and points of view needed by professionals in the field most closely related to this course: As interdisciplinary scholars, students will evaluate and critically review of the work of other scholars and develop personal methodologies of interdisciplinary research. - 5.
+Demonstrate skill in expressing themselves orally and in writing: Consistent with a degree capstone course, students will develop skills in written and oral communication including a research paper and presentation of research. - 6.
+Use required resources and find additional scholarly resources for answering questions or solving problems: Students will engage in independent research of their selected topic utilizing books, journal articles, and other resources.